 Advanced Heart and Vascular Diagnostics

-The Heart and Vascular Center, as part of an academic medical center, is at the leading-edge of diagnosing venous and other vascular diseases.
+As part of an academic medical center, our heart and vascular physicians are at the leading-edge of diagnosing venous and other vascular diseases.
 This includes a non-invasive vascular lab where certified technologists conduct tests to assess blood flow and locate blockages in blood vessels without the use of needles, catheters, dye or radiation.
 Learn more about our diagnostic capabilities.

 Comprehensive Treatments – Minimally Invasive and Surgical

-Our multidisciplinary team of physician experts in vascular medicine, vascular and interventional radiology and vascular surgery collaborate with cardiologists, cardiac surgeons, and other Medical College of Wisconsin specialists for an integrated approach that offers the best possible outcomes for patients.
-We often treat patients with complex vascular problems that other healthcare facilities are unable to treat.
+Our multidisciplinary team of physician experts in vascular medicine, vascular and interventional radiology and vascular surgery collaborate with cardiologists, cardiac surgeons, and other specialists for an integrated approach that offers the best possible outcomes for patients.
+We often treat patients with complex vascular problems that other health care facilities are unable to treat.
 Meet our exceptional vascular disease team.

 Our vascular experts are at the forefront of new ways to diagnose and treat vein diseases including minimally invasive endovascular therapy (treating the disease from inside the blood vessel).
 Vascular patients may participate in clinical trials of new treatment techniques, medications and devices.
 Read more about our heart and vascular research studies.